Dharmesh53/IP-Server-And-Client-Model/README.md

 The steps involved in establishing a socket on the server side are as follows:
 - Create a socket with the socket() system call
 - Bind the socket to an address using the bind() system call.
 For a server socket on the Internet, an address consists of a port number on the host machine.
-- Listen for connections with the listen() system call
-- Accept a connection with the accept() system call.
-This call typically blocks until a client connects with the server.
 - Send and receive data

 When a socket is created, the program has to specify the address domain and the socket type.